-William B Gray (Chairman)
+William Gray (Chairman)

 Orbis Investment Management Limited

 Bermuda

-John C R Collis Consultant Bermuda
+John C. R. Collis Consultant Bermuda

-E Barclay Simmons ASW Law Limited Bermuda
+E. Barclay Simmons ASW Law Limited Bermuda

-David T Smith Ecosse Limited Bermuda William B Gray is the President and a Director of the Orbis Funds and Orbis Investment Management Limited and Chief Investment Officer of Orbis Investment Management Limited.
-He was appointed Chairman of the Orbis Funds effective 31 March 2016.
+David T. Smith Ecosse Limited Bermuda William Gray is the President and a Director of the Orbis Funds and President of Orbis Investment Management Limited.

-John C R Collis is a Director of the Orbis Funds.
+John C. R. Collis is a Director of the Orbis Funds.

-E Barclay Simmons is the Chief Executive Officer of ASW Law Limited and was appointed a Director of the Orbis Funds effective 31 March 2016.
+E. Barclay Simmons is the Chief Executive Officer of ASW Law Limited and a Director of the Orbis Funds.

-David T Smith is the Managing Director of Ecosse Limited and a Director of the Orbis Funds.
+David T. Smith is the Managing Director of Ecosse Limited and a Director of the Orbis Funds.